evstar3/hypergol/README.md

 ## Usage

-Hypergol is built as a Python package and can be run with `python3 -m hypergol`.
+HyperGoL is built as a Python package and can be run with `python3 -m hypergol`.

 ```bash
 $ python3 -m hypergol --help